ap-principles-ucvts/tic-tac-toe/README.md

 /*
  * The container is a flex-box, which is a powerful layout tool.
 It grows
  * dyanamically, and allows us to position our elements with precision.
+ *
+ * This encloses everything from the turn indicator to the reset button.
  */

 .container {
   display: flex; /* set our display property to use flex-box */
   justify-content: center; /* center container horizontally */
   align-items: center; /* center content vertically */ }

 /*